adrianmcphee/smarterbase/README.md

 ## Why This Works

-### Local NVMe is fast
+**AI coding assistants love editable files.** Claude Code, Cursor, Copilot—they can all edit JSON files directly.
+No need to generate migration SQL, coordinate versions, or run migration commands.

+**Local NVMe is fast.** For `SELECT * FROM users WHERE id = $1`, reading a JSON file is faster than a network round-trip:

 | Operation | Latency |
 |-----------|---------|
 | Local NVMe read | 10-100 μs |
 | PostgreSQL (network) | 1-10 ms |

-For `SELECT * FROM users WHERE id = $1`, reading a JSON file from NVMe is faster than a network round-trip to PostgreSQL.

-### PostgreSQL protocol means zero app changes

-Same code.
-Same queries.
-Different backend.
-Works with any PostgreSQL driver.
+**PostgreSQL protocol means zero app changes.** Same code, same queries.
+When you're ready for production, just change your connection string.

 ---